Your child’s Progress and Development

 Parents and Teachers

 The relationship between school and parents is extremely important, as education needs to be a partnership to be successful.
 Parents are very welcome to visit the school to see what is going on and to discuss their child’s progress.
-Teachers are available for a quick chat before and after school every day but if you have any concerns please make an appointment to see the class teacher.
+Teachers are available for a quick chat after school every day but if you have any concerns please make an appointment to see the class teacher.

 There are formal opportunities throughout the year for parents to meet with their child’s class teacher.